James Peck~Department of Economics

 James Peck, Professor, joined the department in

-Separating Insight from Bayesian Updating: An Experimental Investigation, by: Dan Levin, James Peck, and Asen Ivanov, April 2013.
+Separating Bayesian Updating from Non-Probabilistic Reasoning: An Experimental Investigation, by: Dan Levin, James Peck, and Asen Ivanov, working paper version of AEJ Micro 2016 paper.

-A Battle of Informed Traders and the Market Game Foundations for Rational Expectations Equilibrium, September 2011, latest revision May 2013.
+A Battle of Informed Traders and the Market Game Foundations for Rational Expectations Equilibrium, working paper version of GEB 2014 paper.

 Bank Runs Model with a Continuum of Types, by: Yaron Azrieli and James